martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 a TRANSPORT_PARAMETER_ERROR.

 Servers SHOULD provide a new version_aliasing transport parameter each time a client connects.
-However, issuing version numbers to a client SHOULD be rate-i limited to mitigate the salt polling attack{{salt-polling}} and MAY cease to clients that are consistently connecting with standard versions.
+However, issuing version numbers to a client SHOULD be rate- limited to mitigate the salt polling attack{{salt-polling}} and MAY cease to clients that are consistently connecting with standard versions.

 ## Aliased Version

-Servers MUST use a random process to generate version numbers.
-This version number MUST NOT correspond to a QUIC version the server advertises in QUIC Version Negotiation packets or transport parameters.
+The version MUST appear to be random, although there are certain values that will not be sent.
+Specifically, it MUST NOT correspond to a QUIC version the server advertises in QUIC Version Negotiation packets or transport parameters.
 Servers SHOULD also exclude version numbers used in known specifications or experiments to avoid confusion at clients, whether or not they have plans to support those specifications.

 Servers MAY use version numbers reserved for grease in Section 15.1 of
-{{RFC9000}}, even though they might be advertised in Version Negotiation Packets.
+{{RFC9000}}, even though they might be advertised in Version Negotiationi Packets.
+Some clients may use these version numbers to probe for Version Negotiation capability, which would likely result in a fallback procedure (see
+{{fallback}}) instead of a Version Negotiation packet.

-Servers MUST NOT use client-controlled information (e.g. the client IP address) in the random process, see {{salt-polling}}.
+Servers MUST NOT use client-controlled information (e.g. the client IP address) as in input to generate the version number, see {{salt-polling}}.

 Servers MUST NOT advertise these versions in QUIC Version Negotiation packets.